marianabb/REBUS/time.rst

 - Activation email configuration (site name).
 - (Django-registration) A script 'registration/bin/deleted_expired_users.py', is provided, which is suitable for use as a regular cron job.
 - Jquery-ui smoothness theme css is saved TWICE in static and dataTables
-- Improve README
+- Real site on README
-- Use better shortcut in views.

 ===========
  Questions:
 ===========
-- Is calendar public or only registered users?
 - Server to deploy please.

 pwd: BSArebus